rocky-jaiswal/my_blogs/source/2014-05-27-concurrent_ruby_jruby.markdown

 Truth be told I am a big fan of Ruby, it is a clean, easy to pick and productive language.
 Rails is also by far the most feature rich web application framework available.
 However, Ruby misses a few (modern) language features, most of them involving "Concurrency".
 JRuby solves some of those problems and with the rising popularity of the [concurrent-ruby](https://github.com/jdantonio/concurrent-ruby/) gem I am happy the direction the Ruby community is taking.

 This is a small blog post about the difference of behavior between MRI and JRuby when using the concurrent-ruby gem.
-Concurency is important today as most modern hardware has multiple cores.
+Concurrency is important today as most modern hardware has multiple cores.
 However, because of the GVL, MRI cannot utilize all the processor cores with the same process.
-JRuby however can, so let's see how concerrent-ruby behaves when we execute multiple asynchronous tasks.
+JRuby however can, so let's see how concurrent-ruby behaves when we execute multiple asynchronous tasks.

 Our code is simple -